dbgbgtf1/Ceccomp/README.md

 #### what asm looks like

-yeah, it might look too simple
+It might look too simple
 I designed asm this way, copying `bpf` will be easier

 ![asm](assets/asm.png)